zingale/phy504/docs/source/sphinx.rst

    * change ``INPUT`` to ``../``

-   * Turn off HTML and turn on XML -- Breathe works off of the XML output.
+   * Turn off HTML and turn on XML---Breathe works off of the XML output.

 2. Update our ``conf.py`` to include Breathe and also run Doxygen for us.
 Here's the updated ``conf.py``: